 A good thief will come equipped with a limited range of tools to attack your tank so it's worth spending a little more on good quality locks.
 Close shackle padlocks are the best as they offer most resistance to the most popular of burglar tools - the bolt cropper!
 Due to their design, close shackle padlocks have very little of the metal hoop (shackle) exposed and bolt croppers cannot get a good grip.
 Remember that buying a padlock is like buying a car; the more you pay the better the quality you get and the longer it will last.

 Remote electronic oil level gauges are now available which will set off an audible alarm if the oil level in the tank suddenly drops or falls below a quarter full.
 These gauges can be located in the kitchen or perhaps a utility room to warn of any potential problem.
 There are two or three different versions on the market at the moment and cost between £70 and £100.

 Security lights can have a very positive effect and make any property a much harder target for the thief.
-Its not always necessary to floodlight the area with high power beams, as a more subtle level of lighting may be all that is needed.
-Low energy “dusk til’ dawn lights positioned close to the tank should, in most cases, provide sufficient light to illuminate any suspicious activity.
+It's not always necessary to floodlight the area with high power beams, as a more subtle level of lighting may be all that is needed.
+Low energy “dusk till dawn" lights positioned close to the tank should, in most cases, provide sufficient light to illuminate any suspicious activity.
 This type of light can be both effective and inexpensive.
 High powered lights can be used but care should be taken not to cause any nuisance to neighbours or road users.

-The use of CCTV as a crime prevention and a crime detection tool has grown massively in recent years.
-It could play a part in the protection of oil tanks but before you spend lots of money on equipment make an assessment of your needs.
+The use of CCTV as a crime prevention and crime detection tool has grown massively in recent years.
+It could play a part in the protection of oil tanks but before you spend lots of money on equipment, make an assessment of your needs.
 Ask yourself: